Nashville's Americana Playlist

 But Wait, There’s More

-The Tennessee State Fair will take over the Tennessee State Fairgrounds September 5-14.
+The Tennessee State Fair will take over the Tennessee State Fairgrounds September 9-18.
 From rides and food to cooking contests and animal shows, it’s a chance to celebrate all the things that make Tennessee special.
-The Frist’s American Ballads: The Photographs of Marty Stuart features the revealing photographs of the legendary musician Marty Stuart.
-Known primarily as a country music star, he is a master storyteller not only through his songs, but also through his revealing photographs.
-The exhibit is up now through November 2nd.
-The Nashville Ballet is performing one of the all time classics, Swan Lake, at TPAC’s Jackson Hall Oct 17-19th.
-A truly Americana tale, The West Side Story, is coming to the Schemerhorn Symphony Center.
-Experience this classic American film as the Nashville Symphony performs the unforgettable score live while the film is shown on the big screen.
+The Frist Center for the Visual Arts’ Bellissima!
+The Italian Automotive Renaissance, 1945-1975 features 19 automobiles and 3 motorcycles to showcase the style and creative innovation which characterized Italian vehicles during the post-World War II economic revival (1945-75).
+The exhibit ends on October 9.
+The Nashville Ballet is performing, Something Wicked, at TPAC’s Polk's Theater Oct 20-22.
 And lastly, always a popular spot for locals and visitors alike, the First Saturday Art Crawl takes place, you guessed it, on the first Saturday of every month from 6-9pm along Downtown’s 5th Avenue of the Arts.
 Over 20 art venues participate, presenting local and world-renowned artists and artwork.